Olly Todd is one of our favourite skaters and a poet. What’s your favourite thing in his Landscape Skateboards portraits section?

-When did you start Victim, what does the name mean and do you do all of the art direction and graphics?
+When did you start Victim, what does the name mean and do you do all of the art direction?

 Who’s on the team and what is the company ethos?

-Does Victim have any recent or upcoming releases that you want the people out there to know about?
+Does Victim have any upcoming releases that you want the people out there to know about?

 Your talent for spot exploration is well documented in your parts.
 What motivates you to find new stuff to skate?

 Gotta keep it fresh.
 If it ain’t fresh, it ain’t worth a shit!
 I like puzzles.
 I like putting things together.
 I like things that go well together.
 I also like finding stuff.

 I have to ask you about skating in New York and the east coast.
 What was that like growing up?

 Well I grew up just west of NYC in Clifton.
 Clifton has a unique landscape.
 A little grimey, a little suburby, pretty diverse.
 There was incredible spots to skate around here, and a very healthy scene in the early to mid 80’s.
 Of course once I was old enough to go into the city, it was on.
 Kid in a candy shop.
 Winter sucks.

 That shot of you doing the backside ollie on the quarter in front of the Twin Towers by Mike O Meally is a serious banger.
 How did that go down?